Han-shu/UnitCom/README.md

 # UnitCom

+# Key model improvements compared with INFORMS results
+- Add imports supply curve as in add_imports.jl
+- Add residual value for PH in UC
+- Energy storage eb_t0 initialization in UC and ED
+- Exclude nuclear to provide reserve

+# Other model improvements to consider
+    - Increase VOLL
+    - Increase renewable generaition
+    - Imporve operational cost of thermal generators by using piecewise linear cost function
+    - Increase reserve requirement of DR
+    - Decrease ramp rate

 # Result Description
 - 2024-10-18 (presented on INFORMS)
     - VOLL = 5,000, solar*1, wind*1
     - cost = ThreePartCost(gen_cost.COST_1, gen_cost.COST_0, genprop.PERC_StartUpCost, 0.0)
+- Before 2024-11-19
+    - Storage SOC is not initialized correctly in INFORMS results, leading to the high profits and same profits per MW for BA and PH
+    - After correcting the SOC initialization, BA and PH are not working as expected
+    - From results between 2024-11-15 and 2024-11-18, I found the residual value (dual of storage soc transition) used in the objective of ED is negative.
+Hence, BA and PH always discharge
+    - 2024-11-15: consider variable cost in UC, no start-up cost, no-load cost
+    - 2024-11-16: Remove minup and mindown constraints
+    - 2024-11-17: Initialize eb_t0 in UC and ED
+    - 2024-11-18: Remove storage
+- 2024-11-19
+    - Change the sign of residual value of storage in ED objective function
+    - Constant imports 2900 MW in UC and ED
+    - Results: PH is always at low SOC
+- 2024-12-01
+    - Add imports supply curve as in add_imports.jl
+    - Add residual value for PH in UC
+    - Results: Better PH action

 - 2024-11-01
     - VOLL = 5,000, solar*10, wind*1.38
     - cost = ThreePartCost(gen_cost.COST_1, max(-gen.PMIN*gen_cost.COST_1, gen_cost.COST_0), genprop.StartUpCost, 0.0)